zehrarhez/seaborn_ML_models/penguin_type_prediction/README.md

 Project has a aim of predicting species according to penguins' bill length, bill depth, flipper length, body mass, island and sex.

+## UPDATE
+End of the project, I evaluated the model's performance.
+For this, I calculated the variance, bias and mse values.
+If the values are closer to the zero, model is best that much. <br>
 ![Model Değerlendirmesi](varyans_bias.jpg)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>